cellvia/foldify/README.md

 ### fullPath (default: false)

-When generating the property names for the hash, this determines whether to use the full path as the property name.
+When generating the property names for the hash, this determines whether to use the full filepath as the property name.
 This is defaulted to for cases of duplicate property names.

-One benefit of fullPath is more flexibility with minimatch white/black listing upon evaluation.
+A benefit of **fullPath** is more flexibility with minimatch white/black listing at evaluation.

 ### jsToString (default: false)

-Import js / json files as strings rather than require them.
+Import `.js` / `.json` files as strings rather than require them.

 ## Evaluating the hash

 Once the hash is initialized, it becomes a function that can be evaluated.
 It is also an object whose properties make up the hash.
 Everytime the function is evaluated, it returns another function-object that can also be evaluated.

-Evaluation is very useful when keeping folders of files that are functions taking similar arguments.
+Evaluation is very useful when keeping folders of like files that export functions taking similar arguments.

-For example a single file within a folder of express routes would look like this:
+For example a folder of express routes a la:
 ```javascript
 module.exports = function(app){
 	app.get('/', function(req, res){ res.end("hello world"); });
 }
 ```

-### evaluateHash( [args], [options] );
+### functionObject( [args], [options] );

+This represents the returned function object that is created after initialization.

-**args** is optional, and may be a single argument, or an array of arguments.
-If you would like to pass in an array, you must encapsulate it with another array, or it will be parsed as if the values within that array represent arguments.
+**args** is optional, and may be a single argument, or an array of arguments (if you would like to pass in an actual array as an argument itself, you must encapsulate it with another array, or it will be parsed as if the values within that array represent arguments.)

 Following from the example above, to attach all routes to the same express app:
 ```javascript